MRsources/MRzero-Core/README.md

 import MRzeroCore as mr0
 ```

-Examples on how to use can be found in the [Playground](https://mrzero-core.readthedocs.io/en/latest/playground_mr0/overview.html).
+Examples on how to use MR-zero can be found in the [Playground](https://mrzero-core.readthedocs.io/en/latest/playground_mr0/overview.html).

 ## Pulseq Integration